syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 diagramView.OffPageBackground = New SolidColorBrush(Colors.White)
 {% endhighlight  %}

 ### Customizing page effect

-To customize the page effect, use the PageEffect__property of DiagramView.
+To customize the page effect, use the PageEffect property of DiagramView.

 Following code illustrates how to customize the page effect:
-{% highlight html %}
+{% highlight xml %}
 [XAML]